Cardano-Stake-Pool-Operators-Collective/about-us/README.md

 Our aim is to create a strong network of SPOs with a best practise infrastrucutr.
 We are looking to do this with support of partners such as the STOs, various pool ranking operators and organizations such as IOHK.

+# What are the benefits to our members

+Being part of the CSTOC will provide the members a number of benefits such as:

+- Access to a strong topology network with vetted and quality nodes (24/7 uptimes)
+- Verifable certifications to highlight the SPOs skills and ability
+- Support channels for various stake pool setup's and operations
+- Marketable for your stakers to attract a larger stake
+- Access to best practise guides
+- Access to community made tools

+# What is our roadmap

 # Who are the founding members of the CSTOC

 - Antonie Geerts - (CNT Pool)